 No matter what end you seek, you need to know where to invest.

 The right question might not be immediately clear but identifying it will be crucial to your success.
-We will work with you to specifically define the links between reputation (“the means”) and your business goals (“the ends”).
+We partner with leaders to specifically define the links between reputation (“the means”) and your business goals (“the ends”).

 Risk, growth, or better numbers?
 What makes reputation relevant to your CEO and Board?